aexoden/rosa/README.md

 #### `-x,--cache-size`

 If using a persistent cache, determines the size of the in-memory cache.
-The default is 2^32 - 1, which will most likely result in the database being kept entirely in memory.The default is 1048576, which should offer a good tradeoff between extra memory usage and performance.
-Values are written to the persistent cache simultaneously, and keeping the in-memory cache is a performance optimization.
+The default is system-dependent, but should be at least 2^31 - 1, which will most likely result in the database being kept entirely in memory.
+Values are written to memory and the persistent cache simultaneously, and keeping the in-memory cache is a performance optimization.

 ## File Formats